 It is important to understand that all of the drivers license issues discussed above are only relative to the DMV and what they will do to your drivers license.
 The Criminal Court where your case is pending is also waiting to impose penalties relative to your driving privileges and if you are convicted of DUI there will be a separate drivers license suspension issued by the Court.

 When you are dealing with something as important as the loss of your driving privileges in Fort Myers, Naples, Cape Coral, Port Charlotte or Punta Gorda it is important to have a knowledgeable DUI Defense lawyer fighting for you.
-Contact an experienced DUI Defense lawyer from Viacava & Cantor to schedule a free consultation today at 239-672-8934 (Fort Myers) or 941-388-7810 (Sarasota) to discuss the specific facts of your case.
+Contact an experienced DUI Defense lawyer from Viacava & Cantor to schedule a free consultation today at 239-672-8934 (Fort Myers) to discuss the specific facts of your case.